 If you do get shingles, antiviral drugs can help to shorten the duration and severity of the condition.
-They may also reduce the risk of postherpetic neuralgia, a potential complication of shingles, by about half.
+They may also reduce the risk of postherpetic neuralgia, a potential complication of shingles, by

 Some examples of antiviral drugs that are used for shingles include:

 These medications are most effective when started early.
 Because of this, be sure to see a healthcare professional as soon as you notice any signs or symptoms of shingles.

 Most people with shingles can recover at home.
 Here are additional tips that may help with your recovery:

 - Use a cool compress.
 Placing a cool compress on the affected area can help to soothe pain or itching.